AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_web.md

 Send a thread message is similar to send a message in a chat group.
 The difference lies in the `isChatThread` field.

-Once a message is recalled in a thread, all chat group members receive the `xxx#onChatThreadChange` callback.
-For thread members, they can also listen for the `xxx#onRecallMessage` callback, as shown in the following code sample:
+Once a message is recalled in a thread, all chat group members receive the `onChatThreadChange` callback triggered by the `update` event.
+For thread members, they can also listen for the `onRecallMessage` callback, as shown in the following code sample:

 ```javascript
 let option = {